The Southwest’s

 What are realistic price ranges for dust collection systems?

-Shop owners ask us this every week — here’s what shops in the Southwest are paying for turn-key systems (equipment + install) as of early 2026.
+Shop owners across the Southwest ask us this every week — here’s what facilities are paying for turn-key systems (equipment + install) as of early 2026.

 Smaller Shops